The Strutt Epicyclic Clock is unusual in design.

 By a geometrical process that I don't understand this arrangement means the inner wheel rotates at once per twelve hours and is thus connected to the hour hand.

-This image shows the means of fixing the rotation of the 66 tooth sun wheel by prongs projecting from the escutcheon plate engaging a crossing of the wheel.
+This image shows the means of fixing the rotation of the 66 tooth sun wheel by prongs projecting from an escutcheon plate engaging a crossing of the wheel.

 The escutcheon plate is fixed to the dial.

-The large ring gear is driven from a gear on the same shaft but between the plates which is driven by a weight running a short arc around its periphery.
+The large ring gear is driven from a gear mounted on the same shaft but between the plates.
+The motive power is supplied by a weight running a short arc around the periphery of this gear.
 The weight is a motor which gets switched on when it is low on the gear by a mercury switch and a 3 second timer, which lifts it up while still maintaining motive power to the clock.

 The pendulum bob is just for display.
-There is an adjustable brass weight further up the pendulum shaft.
+There is an adjustable brass weight further up the pendulum shaft which is the real bob and regulator.

 No comments: